quietly-turning/Lua-For-SM5/_chapter-2/SOUND.md

 section: 2
 ---

-## Section 2.2 &mdash; SOUND Singleton
+# Section 2.2 &mdash; SOUND Singleton

-The SOUND singleton can be used to play audio files from a theme or simfile and has some capabilities that ActorSound lacks.
+The SOUND singleton can be used to play audio files from a theme or simfile and has some capabilities that <a href="{{site.baseurl}}/chapter-1/ActorSound.html">ActorSound</a> lacks.

+### SOUND can be used to loop audio files cleanly
 Namely, SOUND can be used to easily and cleanly loop audio files via the `PlayMusicPart()` method.
-Additionally, SOUND has some helpful methods like `DimMusic()` and `StopMusic( )` that make it especially interesting from the perspective of a simfile mini-game.
+Additionally, SOUND has some helpful methods like `DimMusic()` and `StopMusic()` that make it especially interesting from the perspective of a simfile mini-game.

-Here's a simple example that could be called from with a simfile's BG or FGCHANGE script.
+Here's a simple example that could be called from within a simfile's BGCHANGE or FGCHANGE script.
 It assumes that there is a file *love-is-war.ogg* located in the root of the song directory.
 This example uses `PlayMusicPart()` which accepts eight arguments:

 + **music_path** (string) – the path to the audio file you want to load
 + **music_start** (float) – how many seconds into the file you want playback to start